Industry House, Kolkata

 Industry House is a high-rise located in Kolkata, India.
 It is located in the central part of the city beside Camac Street.

 Details

 Industry House is one of the earliest high-rises in the city.
 It is a commercial building and was built in 1980 by the Birlas.
 This modern building has a total height of 77 m.
 The building houses numerous offices, most of them of Birla Group companies.
-Though the outside appearance looks odd, but it is one of the best commercial buildings in the city with world-class interior infrastructure and design.